arndmghsh/ConstituencyParsing-CRF-Belief-Propagation/README.md

-# ConstituencyParsing-CRF-Belief-Propagation
+# POS tagging Constituency Parse Trees using Belief-Propagation
-Implementation of a CRF belief propagation algorithm for constituency parsing.
+Implementation of a CRF belief propagation algorithm for POS tagging constituency parsing.
 Given the structure of the tree, appropriate POS tagging.